Directories

 Email Us

-The concentration in Interpreting Research is designed to educate Deaf, hard of hearing, and hearing persons who have demonstrated competence in interpreting and who wish to further their education and knowledge with an advanced degree.
-This degree is designed to respond to the professional development needs of professional interpreters and interpreter educators.
+The concentration in Interpreting Research is designed to respond to the professional development needs of professional interpreters and interpreter educators.
 The program provides a multidisciplinary and interdisciplinary approach to interpretation instruction.
-Education focuses on current academic knowledge in areas that include discourse analysis, comparative ASL and English for interpreters, analysis of interactions, and research.
-The first three areas of knowledge will also provide foundational knowledge and skills for conducting research.
-This degree includes an overview research course followed by two semesters of guided research courses in which students conduct original research with the goal of producing a solid study in publishable form.
+Education focuses on current academic knowledge in areas that include discourse analysis, comparative ASL and English for interpreters, analysis of interactions, and research methods.
+This degree includes an overview research course followed by two semesters of guided research courses in which students conduct original research with the goal of producing a small-scale study in publishable form.
 With this experience, graduates can continue their investigative interests through further education and study.
 This degree also prepares students to enter the Ph.D. in Interpretation program.
-The program follows a one year full-time format consisting of three semesters or a two-year part-time format consisting of four semesters.
 The program requires the completion of 30 credit hours of coursework.
+Admissions Procedures Applicants for the M.A. in Interpretation must complete the application procedures and meet the requirements for graduate study at Gallaudet University.
+Visit the Graduate Admissions website for more information and a checklist of application requirements.

 Program Specific Requirements

-During the final year of coursework, all students must successfully complete a research-based paper.
+Graduation Requirements Qualifying Paper During the final year of coursework, all students must successfully complete a research-based paper.
 This paper will represent a substantial data-based research project related to interpretation.
 The research should address an important problem of manageable scope in the chosen field of study, and should make a significant contribution to the profession’s theory or practice.
 The literature review for this research will be submitted separately for evaluation as a qualifying paper.

 Summary of Requirements